MiliasV/coaccessibility/README.md

 # Co-ccessibility and Social segregation
-### Who has access to the same place?
+### How could we measure how accessible a given destination is to individuals from different population groups (i.e. co-accessibility)?

-Calculating the demographics of the people who have access to urban amenities within 0, 5, and 15 minutes walks.
+This repo contains code to calculate the demographics of the people who have access to urban amenities within 0, 5, and 15 minutes walks.

 <p align="center">
     <img src="https://github.com/MiliasV/coaccessibility/blob/main/img/concept.png" width="40%">